andrewstokes/monteliblobber/README.md

 ## Overview

+Monteliblobber is simply a web UI driven network artifact parser that allows for IP address based threat intelligence integration.

-This tool was developed for security analysts, researchers, and incident responders.
-I found plenty of times where I needed to search through a random blob of text for relevant network artifacts.
-I developed this tool to help automate some of the tasks needed to identify interesting things in ASCII text blobs or binary files.
+I developed this tool to aid SOC analysts with automating some repetitive tasks.
+My fellow analysts and I found plenty of times where we needed to search through an arbitrary blob of something for network artifacts, and would inevitably need to determine the geo-location and blacklist status.
+After getting the beta version running we found ourselves using it for a [variety of things](#Use Cases).

+I thought other security analysts, researchers, and incident responders might find this tool beneficial, so I made it as easy as possible to setup and use by providing portable binary distributions for Mac and Windows.

 ### Features